-But while it may be relatively simple to organise travel for humans, on boats, buses, trains or planes, it's far more complicated to get your pet from A to B, and it can be incredibly expensive too.
+But while it may be relatively simple to organise travel for humans, on boats, buses, trains or planes, it's far more complicated to get your pet from A to B. It can be incredibly expensive too.

-It starts with choosing the right transport company that will make the entire process seem effortless, from picking up your pet to dealing with all the varied and complex documentation issues, possibly also including quarantine, and getting your animal to your new home as quickly and as hassle-free as possible.
+It starts with choosing the right transport company that will make the entire process seem easy, from picking up your pet to dealing with complex documentation issues, quarantine and ensuring your pet's wellbeing in transit.

 Avoiding a situation where your beloved animal has been badly handled or mistreated is paramount.

 A fundamental step is to find out about potential transport companies' experience in this area.

 So, at the beginning, ask your transport provider about their experience in handling pets.
 If they have little or none, move on.

 Next, once you've found a company that you believe can safely transport your pet, find out what their procedures are.
 How do they work and how will the entire process unfold?

 Ask them about the experience of their staff and request testimonials from other pet owners who have used their service.